 ...
 In every community, PTAs, teachers' unions, local law enforcement, moms and dads — they all must come together to implement the very best strategy to harden their schools, including effective, trained, armed security that will absolutely protect every innocent child in this country.
 That has to happen now.
 Evil walks among us, and God help us if we do not harden our schools and protect our kids.

 In response, a quote attributed to LaPierre in 1999 spread on social media, suggesting that his position on guns in schools had shifted from "zero tolerance" to the NRA's "School Shield" program (a federally funded but nebulous initiative to arm school staff):

 Wayne LaPierre in 1999 — before gun manufactures started selling more guns to fewer people and decided the only way to maintain their profit margin after their demographic died off was to force guns onto the next generation. #CPAC #CPAC2018 pic.twitter.com/OYlj3Hp0yT

 — Shannon Watts (@shannonrwatts) February 22, 2018

-The meme suggests that prior to the “School Shield” initiative, LaPierre framed the NRA’s position on guns in schools differently: "We believe in absolutely gun-free, zero-tolerance, totally safe schools.
+The meme suggests that prior to the "School Shield" initiative, LaPierre framed the NRA's position on guns in schools differently: "We believe in absolutely gun-free, zero-tolerance, totally safe schools.
 That means no guns in America’s schools.
 Period."

 We believe in absolutely gun-free, zero-tolerance, totally safe schools.
 That means no guns in America’s schools.
 Period.
 With the rare exception of law enforcement officers or trained security personnel.
 We believe America's schools should be as safe as America's airports.
 You can't talk about.
 Much less take guns on the airplanes.
 Such behavior in our schools should be prosecuted.
 Just as certainly as such behavior in our airports is prosecuted.